The Brunel Run

 weekend and it was agreed that the Brunel Weekend

-would actually leave Barton Camp out of pocket rather
+would actually leave Barton Camp out of pocket

-agreed that a day run would be better for 2025 and beyond.
-This was a reluctant but sensible decision.
+was agreed that a day run would be better for 2025

 Barton Camp, run by the Bristol Children’s Help Society, has been in operation for nearly 140 years!